SogoChang/Gemini-webvoyager/README.md

 This system is build base on [WebVoyager](https://github.com/MinorJerry/WebVoyager) but with several changes and upgrade.
 The final goal is to develop an Agentic AI tool that assists users in planning their travel itineraries.
-But currently, it has only the ability to retrieve information, plan tasks, and interact with users.
+But currently, it has only the ability to make simple itineraries without concerning accommodation and food.

 ## Setup Environment